aspose-tex/Aspose.TeX-Documentation/java/getting-started/licensing/_index.md

 If you want to try Aspose.TeX out without evaluation limitations, request a 30-day temporary license.
 Please refer to [How to get a Temporary License?](https://purchase.aspose.com/temporary-license) for more information.

 ### **Apply License using File or Stream Object**
 Use the [License.setLicense](https://apireference.aspose.com/tex/java/com.aspose.tex/License#setLicense-java.lang.String-) method to license the component.
-The easiest way to set a license is to put the license file in the same folder as the Aspose.TeX.dll and specify the filename, without a path, as shown below.
+The easiest way to set a license is to put the license file in the same folder as the aspose.tex.jar and specify the filename, without a path, as shown below.
 #### **Loading a License from File**
 This code snippet initializes a license stored in a file or in an embedded resource.